Eric-Vignola/numpy-for-python-2.7-64bit/README.md

 Over the years I compiled and maintained several versions of numpy, and shared them freely with Maya's community.
 It's been a great pleasure to see how it enabled TAs around the world in crafting incredible tools powered by numpy's powerful numeric applications.

-This github repo represents a historical resting place for the last versions I compiled:
+This github repo represents a historical resting place for the last versions I compiled and shared:

 - Numpy 1.13.1 + intel mkl libraries
 - Scipy 0.19.1